 If the Calibrate XYZ gives "XYZ calibration compromised.
 Front calibration points not reachable." error, you don't necessarily need to adjust the M10 nuts and position of the axis in the frame, but you can adjust the belt holder position.
-Y-belt-holder with a slot allows to make a 1 mm adjustment to both the front and the back.
+New version of the Y-belt-holder with a slot (shipped from August 8, 2016) allows to make a 1 mm adjustment to both the front and the back.
 Loosen the Y belt holder screws, push the belt holder part towards the Y motor and retighten the screws.